Ys X: Nordics

-is a 2023 action role-playing game developed by Nihon Falcom.
-A part of the Ys series, it was released in Japan for the PlayStation 4, PlayStation 5, and Nintendo Switch in September 2023 and was released worldwide by NIS America, including a Windows port, in October 2024.
-An enhanced version, was released in Japan in July 2025 and will be released in English in early 2026.
+Ys X: Nordics (Note: Ys X: Nordics (イースX -NORDICS-, Īsu Ten: Nōdikusu)) is a 2023 action role-playing game developed by Nihon Falcom.
+The tenth numbered installment in the Ys series, it was released for the PlayStation 4, PlayStation 5, and Nintendo Switch in Japan in September 2023.
+NIS America released the game internationally for those platforms and Windows in October 2024.